zulip/zulip/templates/zerver/help/import-data-from-slack.md

 # Import data from Slack (beta)

-Zulip supports importing data from Slack, including users, channels, messages, attachments, avatars, custom emoji, and emoji reactions.
+Starting with Zulip 1.8, Zulip supports importing data from Slack, including users, channels, messages, attachments, avatars, custom emoji, and emoji reactions.

 !!! warn ""
     These instructions require shell access to the Zulip server.
 If you'd like